 Bharmor is a small hill town in the district of Chamba and the starting point of Manimahesh Yatra.
 Bharmani Mata is the goddess of the place.
 One should visit Bharmani Mata before visiting Manimahesh.
 She is the Shakti of Manimahesh Shiva.
 So after reaching Bharmor I visited Bharmani mata temple, it was accessible by car as well as by foot, I took a shared jeep to reach there.
+At Bharmor HPTDC hotel I met a congenial doctor couple who visited Bharmor thrice with the intention to go to Manimah by helicopter, but every time for some reason they missed it.
+They also accompanied us to Bharmoni mata temple.
+They are still in contact with me.
 There is another temple in Bharmor which is called Chaurashi temple.
 It is said that the temple was built 1400 years ago, it is at the center of the town.
 There was a fair during that time when I visited Chaurashi temple.

 In the premises of the Chaurashi temple there were several small temples.
 Chaurashi means eighty-four.
 I visited Shiva temple, Ganapati temple and few other temples.
 I took several photos of the temples and the idols.
 When I entered the Narasimha temple I asked the priest if I could take a photo, but he denied, I bowed and put a ten rupees note in the donation box and came out.